tapis-project/tms_server/deployment/docker/README-DOCKER.md

 ## Installing TMS Server (tms_server)

 The TMS Server must first be installed on the user account under which it will run.
 We recommend dedicating a no-password account on the host to run *tms_server*.
+The same installation process described here is used for both "docker run" and "docker compose" launch methods.

 Set up is handled by the *./docker_install.sh* script, which is invoked as follows: